Federations

 Do you need to work with other GP practices to maintain earnings and win new contracts?
-Can you reach agreement with your neighbours to form a federation?

 Having taken GPs through the ‘forming, storming and norming’ to create federations, we are pleased to see the structures facilitate the performing of the organisations.